Platform

 • Work with Multnomah County on specific, targeted tax exemptions for very small businesses.
 There are some taxes that the City does not have control over, and while we are operating in difficult budgeting environments, that financial pressure we all feel may also inadvertently push small businesses to close, out of Portland, or even out of Oregon.
 For our smallest businesses, we need to explore every possible way to incentivize them to stay open and stay here, as they contribute both to the fabric of our community and neighborhoods and to our tax base.

-• One reason I love Portland is the access to nature and outdoor spaces, and providing places for kids and adults to gather and play isn’t just a great way to socialize, move, and explore: it’s a critical part of addressing public safety.
+• I love Portland for its access to nature and outdoor spaces, and I’m not alone: nearly 80% of Portlanders in 2024 said parks were either “very” or “extremely” important to their lives.
+And providing places for kids and adults to gather and play isn’t just a great way to socialize, move, and explore: it’s a critical part of public safety.

 • Invest in capital improvements and regular maintenance for outdoor sports and activities for all ages.
 This means more spaces to safely and legally skateboard, and more places to play pickleball, tennis, disc golf, and basketball, among other activities.